lukkaz2709/projeto-app-podcast/README.md

-# 🎧 Projeto App Podcast
+# 🎧 Podcast App Project
-Aplicativo mobile de podcasts desenvolvido em React Native com Expo.
+Mobile podcast application developed with React Native and Expo.
-Permite ao usuário navegar entre episódios, reproduzir áudio e gerenciar playlists de forma simples e rápida.
+It allows users to browse episodes, play audio, and manage playlists easily and efficiently.

-## 🚀 Tecnologias Utilizadas
+## 🚀 Technologies Used
 Node.js
 Typescript

-Expo AV (para reprodução de áudio)

-## 📦 Pré-requisitos
+## 📦 Prerequisites
-Antes de começar, certifique-se de ter instalado:
+Before starting, make sure you have installed:

 Node.js >= 18.x

-npm ou yarn
+npm or yarn

 Expo CLI: